 Made in USA?
 On a Rolex?

-One might think that “U.S.A” stampings on the bracelet of a Swiss watch would be a red flag, but from about 1959-1979, Rolex often used locally-sourced bracelets.
-Complete watches were often taxed more heavily than incomplete ones, which is why you can find real vintage Rolex bracelets from the U.S.A, as well as Mexico, Japan, and South America.
+One might think that “U.S.A” stampings on the bracelet of a Swiss watch would be a red flag, but from about 1959-1979, Rolex frequently used locally-sourced bracelets.
+Complete watches were often taxed more heavily than incomplete ones, which is why you can find real vintage Rolex bracelets made in the U.S.A, as well as Mexico, Japan, and South America.
+Nowadays, Rolex’s supply chain is more vertically integrated and entirely Swiss-made.

 Some fake clasps are pretty convincing these days, but let’s tackle one that can be pretty quickly dismissed.
 A quick search of “62523H” reveals that code belongs on a two-tone Jubilee bracelet, not a steel Oyster.
 The low-quality black writing, combined with the poor embossing of the Rolex logo, are more signs of a fake.